anilreddyperugu1/Anveshan-Hackathon/README.md

 🧠 **Author Notes**
 This project was developed as part of a machine learning hackathon.
 The goal was to demonstrate end-to-end modeling from text cleaning to model deployment.

-📫 Feel free to fork or contribute!
+📫 Feel free to fork or contribute

 ### ✅ `requirements.txt` example:
 pandas